- UPDATED March 2026

 Only after this external review is complete does the article receive the Expert Reviewed badge.

-In the future, when the site reaches consistent revenue, I’ll also acknowledge these external consultants directly.
-That recognition will appear on qualifying hub pages, so readers can see when an independent professional has validated the work you’re reading.
+External reviewers are acknowledged directly on qualifying hub pages, so readers can see when an independent professional has validated the work they’re reading.

 Review Levels & Badges